m3o/docs/pages/getting-started/public-apis.markdown

 The public APIs for the Platform

 #### API URL
-api.m3o.dev
+api.m3o.com

-#### Your Namespace
+#### Your Services
 $namespace.m3o.dev

-## Namespace
+## Namespaces

-Namespace is a unique namespace provided only to you and your collaborators.
+Namespaces are a unique isolated space provided for you and your collaborators.

 ```
-# get user namespace
+# get your namespace
 micro user namespace
 ```